What is Gross Working Capital?

 Net-Working Capital = Current Assets – Current Liabilities

-Net-working capital indicates whether the company has sufficient funds to meet its short term financial obligations, also known as current liabilities.
+Net-working capital indicates whether the company has sufficient funds to meet its short term financial obligations, also known as current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc..
 When the value of the company’s current assets is higher than the company’s current liabilities, it specifies a positive net working capital.
-This means the company has a sound liquidity position by having more assets to meet its liability.
+It means the company has a sound liquidity position by having more assets to meet its liability.
 Contrarily, the negative net-working indicates the company’s inability to meet its short term financial obligations due to insufficient current assets.

-Based on the reported numbers, the Gross working capital of Apple Inc. can be calculated by adding all the current assets of the company.
+Based on the reported numbers, we can calculate the Gross working capital of Apple Inc. by adding all the current assets of the company.

 Hence, the current assets of the company for the year ending Sept 2019 is worth the US $ 162,819 million.